-An interesting method has been development by Sander and Jantsch[32, 33].
 In their model events are totally-ordered by their tags.
 Every signal has the same set of tags.
 Events with the same tag are processed synchronously.
 There is a special value \perp ("bottom") to indicate the absence of an event.
 These are necessary to establish a total ordering among events.
-A system is modelled by means of concurrent processes; it is a model based on the synchronous-assumption (see Chapter 4.3.10).
+A system is modelled by means of concurrent processes, which are Haskell functions or 'skeletons'.